55Honey/Acore_Sortmachine/README.md

 ## Settings in the .lua file:

+`schemename = "acore_characters"`

+Change this to the name of your character database.

 `ConsoleOnly = true`

 If this is true the .sortguid command will not work ingame but only from the world server console